openjaf/cenit_ruby/README.md

 ## Usage

-Add your Wombat credentials to `config/initializers/cenithub.rb`:
+Add your Cenithub credentials to `config/initializers/cenithub.rb`:

 ```ruby
 Cenithub.configure do |config|